 If an instructor has reason to believe a violation of academic integrity has occurred, the procedure will start in the classroom as outlined by the instructor's syllabus.
 Penalties imposed by the instructor are limited to those actions whose ramifications fall within the confines of the class, i.e., failure of the assignment or failure of the course.
-Only the Provost can impose suspension or dismissal from the College.
-The instructor has the option of filing a report of the incident with the Provost for documentation purposes.
+Only the Academic Vice President (AVP) can impose suspension or dismissal from the College.
+The instructor has the option of filing a report of the incident with the AVP for documentation purposes.

-The instructor may proceed with a formal charge of academic dishonesty and recommended sanctions to the Dean of the Academic Division for the course.
-The Dean will review and may administer the disciplinary action recommended by the faculty member or recommend a penalty deemed more appropriate.
-If the student accepts the charge, the Dean will assign sanctions, and the case will be closed.
-If the student challenges the finding of the Dean and maintains their innocence or the penalty recommended by the Dean involves suspension or dismissal, the case will move forward to the Provost.
-The student must submit the challenge to the Provost within five working days of the Dean's notification of sanctions.
-The Provost will review and may:
+The instructor may proceed with a formal charge of academic dishonesty and recommended sanctions to the AVP.
+The AVP may administer the disciplinary action recommended by the faculty member or a penalty deemed more appropriate.
+If the student accepts the charge, the AVP will assign sanctions, and the case will be closed.
+If the student challenges the finding of the AVP and maintains his/her innocence, the case will move forward to an Academic Integrity Panel.
+The student must submit the challenge to the AVP within five working days of the AVP's notification of sanctions.